 - Half of all suicides in the U.S. are by firearm

 - Suicide risk increases when lethal means are readily accessible

 - Research shows that having a firearm in the home increases the risk of suicide

 To date, efforts to reduce suicide by gun have largely failed – with 23,000 lives lost each year – we must try a new approach.
 There is promising evidence that providing suicide prevention training for those who influence a specific community can reduce the suicide risk for that community.
 Research also tells us that by educating the firearms-owning community about suicide risk, safe storage and removing access to lethal means, including firearms, when someone is at risk, we can reduce suicide.
 In fact, this approach is called for in our country’s 2012 National Strategy for Suicide Prevention.▲ Back to Top

 Why collaborate with the National Shooting Sports Foundation (NSSF)?

 By working with the National Shooting Sports Foundation, we are systematically disseminating suicide prevention education to thousands of gun retail stores, shooting ranges and gun owners nationwide.
 This education focuses on risk factors and warning signs, and actions that must be taken: temporary removal of firearms from the home during periods of risk, safe storage (locked and unloaded) at all times; and denying sale when appropriate.

 Importantly, AFSP receives no funding from NSSF, firearms manufacturers or gun lobbying organizations, nor is AFSP providing funds to NSSF or similar groups.
-As an organization that welcomes all people with diverse views, we do not currently engage in any political action related to gun policy.

 We are taking an unprecedented, large-scale step to reduce suicide by firearm and save as many lives as possible.
 In 2018, we look forward to working with additional partners to help extend the reach of this critical Project 2025 area.▲ Back to Top